+Our findings confirm that there are stark differences in smokefree outdoor space policy coverage in places frequented by children based on ethnicity, socioeconomic status, educational attainment, and region.
 A serious lack of smokefree policy protection exists for children in the United States; only 8% of children in the United States live in zip codes with both smokefree playgrounds and school grounds.
 This low joint coverage is regardless of ethnicity.

 It is important to eliminate exposure to tobacco use for children for three main reasons.
 Reducing exposure to tobacco use serves to reduce both the social normality and acceptability of smoking, as well as exposure to SHS.
 Furthermore, ethnic inequalities in coverage of playground policies may contribute to long-term health inequalities.
 The differences in the coverage spread for playgrounds (where there was a wide coverage variance by ethnicity) and school grounds (where there was a much narrower spread) may be related to different authorities covering the different types of child-related areas.
-Although playground and school ground policies are comparatively rare, these policies have been supported by 76% or more of the public in surveys within the USA since 2005 [35].
+Although playground and school ground policies are comparatively rare, these policies have been supported by 76% or more of the public in surveys within the USA since 2005 [36].

 Regional differences in the coverage of smokefree space policies were large - and the effect of ethnic heterogeneity varied.
-Only 37% of people living in the Southeast have any form of policy coverage, compared to 98% in the West and 92% in the Midwest.
-Considering the importance of smokefree space policy in reductions in tobacco prevalence and normality, it is crucial to address regional differences in order to continue to see equitable declines in tobacco use.
-These large regional discrepancies help to explain some of the differences in coverage by ethnicity, considering that more African Americans live in the Southeast, compared to other regions of the United States.
-Lower levels of coverage in the Southeastern United States are also likely related, in part, to the economic geography of tobacco; the largest tobacco producing states are all in the Southeast.
+Virtually no coverage for both school grounds and playgrounds was observed in Alaska/Hawaii and the Southwest, with all other regions below 3%, except for the Northeast.
+Considering the importance of smokefree outdoor space policy in reductions in tobacco prevalence and normality, it is crucial to address regional differences in order to continue to see equitable declines in tobacco use.
+These large regional discrepancies help to explain some of the differences in coverage by ethnicity.
 There is a large discrepancy between the Northeast and the rest of the United States, in the coverage for both playgrounds and school grounds, which warrants further study.
-The Northeast had coverage at a rate of 39% (largely due to New York State), compared to less than 2% for the rest of the country.
+The Northeast had coverage at a rate of 39% (largely due to New York State), compared to less than 3% for the rest of the country.

 The effect of ethnic heterogeneity was significantly different by region, but was consistent in that more heterogeneous zip codes had higher odds of coverage in every region.
-Ethnic heterogeneity played the largest role in Alaska and Hawaii.
-Of the lower 48 states, the Midwest showed the largest effect of ethnic heterogeneity, with diverse zip codes almost five times as likely of having a policy.
-Ethnic heterogeneity showed the least effect in the West, however diverse zip codes there were still 60% more likely to have policies.
+The Midwest showed the largest effect of ethnic heterogeneity, with diverse zip codes over three times more likely to have a smokefree playgrounds policy.

-This research found evidence of inequalities in smokefree space policy coverage by socioeconomic status and by educational attainment.
-In particular, the odds of having a policy covering all indoor public spaces were found to decrease as the proportion of the population without a high school diploma increased, and as the average income of the zip code decreased.
-These differences illustrate ongoing shortages in protection for the United States' poorest and least educated citizens, which begin at birth and impact the likelihood of smoking.
+This research found evidence of inequalities in smokefree outdoor space policy coverage by socioeconomic status and by educational attainment.
+In particular, the odds of having a policy covering playgrounds was found to decrease as the proportion of the population without a high school diploma increased, and as the average income of the zip code decreased.
+These differences illustrate ongoing shortages in protection for the United States' poorest and least educated citizens, which begin at birth and impact the likelihood of smoking and quitting.